n-rook/osfe-spell-balance/README.md

 #### Cold Medicine

+**No change**

 Cold Medicine costs 0, heals for 40 HP, and applies 2 frost stacks.
 This is 100 frost damage if the opponent is at full health, 60 otherwise, but with a big downside.
-This spell feels weak but I think it's not too terrible.
-Leaving it as is for now.
+It feels a little weak but I'd rather not change it just yet.

 #### Firewall

-Damn this spell is good.
-40 damage for 2 + 4 flames tiles.
-And it's easy to aim, too!
-At base, this is "180 damage if the enemy stands in the fire"; 180 damage in a line with significant downside (the enemy might just leave the line) would be fine at cost 2.
-But it scales with both fire artifacts and spellpower, as all fire spells do.
-Start by turning it down to 20 damage; this isn't a big deal but it will make a small difference.
+**40 -> 20 damage**

+Firewall is extremely strong.
+2 mana, and you get 40 damage and 4 flame tiles.
+At base, this is 180 damage with a downside (some enemies won't stand in the fire), but fire scales great, so it's often much better than that.

 #### Frost Barrage

+**No change**

-1x40 frost is not good but 2x40 frost is.
+1x40 with frost for 2 mana is not good but 2x40 with frost is.
 Leaving as-is.

 #### Frostbolt

-This is underpowered but I'm afraid to change it because it affects a bunch of other effects (Coldstone, Frostmail, and so on).
+**40 -> 50 damage**

+Frostbolt is anemic.
+In theory it's 90 damage and easy to aim, but in practice Frost isn't actually worth 50 damage, especially at the beginning of the game when you're likely to take it.
+I don't want to change it much because a number of other effects cast Frostbolt, but a small change like this should be fine.

 #### Back Burner

+**No change**

-This feels too weak (leaving flames on your side is a big downside) but I'm not really sure.
-I'll have to take it more to find out.
+I rarely take this spell so I'm not sure if it's too weak or not.
+Leaving flames on your side is a big downside.

 ### Rarity 1

 #### Ice Spikes

+**60 -> 120 damage**

 Ice Spikes is 60 damage plus 1 frost.
 The aiming gimmick is cool and fun, but it's a double-edged sword: If you dodge an attack fired down a row, your ice spikes will whiff.

+I'd rather not make this deal 2 frost because that feels more like Frost Barrage or Blizzard.
+Instead, I'll increase the damage by a lot.

 #### Thunderstorm

+**50 -> 100 damage**

 Thunderstorm deals 50 damage per hit, 4x6 times, at rarity 1.
 There are 16 tiles, so this deals an average of 75 damage per tile.
-Indescriminate AoE is 75 damage per tile for 4 mana is very bad.

-The first change is to increase the damage to 100.
-This makes the spell feel better thematically; it's it's a storm of Thunder spells.
-The second change is to increase it from 4x6 to 6x6.
-This puts the damage per tile at 225.
-This is significantly worse than the Calamity spell Fimbulveter but it's good enough to hurt.
+At rarity 1, you shouldn't get much for a huge AOE, but 75 is just too low; the card looks horrible next to Cold Snap or Anubis.

+I'll start by doubling the damage to 100.
+This is good thematically because Thunder does 100 damage too.
+More buffs might be necessary.

 #### Twinferno

+**50 -> 60 damage**

-If you aim it properly, Twinferno is 60 damage twice for 2 mana, with the possibility of doing more damage to other things nearby.
-This is a little low.
+If you aim it properly, Twinferno is 50 damage twice for 2 mana, with the possibility of doing more damage to other things nearby.
+This is a little low, but it's not that bad, given the large AOE.

 ### Rarity 2

 #### Carpet Bomb

+**40 -> 200 damage**

 40 damage in a wide path for 3 mana, with a downside.
 It leaves fire too but that's a wash, since it leaves a ton of fire in your own side of the field as well.
-This needs a big buff; I think a bunch of damage is the right approach.
-After all, you're carpet bombing the bad guys.
-Let's start with 200.
+Plus, it makes you fragile.

+If this has a downside it should at least be a powerful effect.
+Let's start with 200 damage AOE for now.

 #### Hailstorm

+**10 -> 100 damage**

 Similarly to Thunderstorm, Hailstorm just doesn't do enough.
 18 hits, each one doing 10 damage plus frost.
 Changing Hailstorm is tough because it needs to be distinct from Cold Snap, Blizzard and Fimbulveter, all of which are big AOE frost effects.
 I think the way to do that with Hailstorm is to increase the fixed damage it deals.
 100 damage feels about right; counting the frost, this means it's 150 damage per hit, or around 170 damage overall.

 #### Ice Hockey

+**No change**

-I don't know how to evaluate this spell.
+I have no idea how to evaluate this spell.

 #### Wildfire

+**No change**

 This is a little expensive for what it is.
 In a crowded normal enemy fight it's basically Firestorm: hit 4 enemies, put fire on their tiles.
 In a boss fight it's a lot worse than that.
 I'll leave it as-is for now but I think could probably use a little love.